openforis/sepal-doc/docs/source/cli/ofgt.rst

 -   The input text file is a collection of signatures from the input file.

-    -   It contains at minimum the greyvalues of each band
+    -   It contains at minimum the grey values of each band
     -   It can be done with :code:`oft-gengrid.bash` and :code:`oft-extr`
-    -   The program uses it to establish the cluster centres and proceeds by assigning each pixel the Class ID of the closest cluster centre.
+    -   The program uses it to establish the cluster centers and proceeds by assigning each pixel the Class ID of the closest cluster center.

         .. note::

-            The proximity of the cluster centres is computed using Euclidean distance in the spectral feature space.
+            The proximity of the cluster centers is computed using Euclidean distance in the spectral feature space.

 -   If the :code:`-auto` option is used, the program divides the data automatically and the number of clusters is not requested.
 -   If the :code:`-aw` option is used, the programs asks user to provide weight for each of the input bands.